drolbr/overpass-doc/en/preface/osm_data_model.md

 <a name="tags"/>
 ## Tags

-The semantical data of OpenStreetMap is encoded in short bits of text, so called _tags_.
+The semantical data of OpenStreetMap are encoded in short bits of text, so called _tags_.
 _Tags_ always consist of a _key_ and a _value_.
 Each object can have for each _key_ at most one _value_.
 Beside a length restriction to 255 characters for each key and value no further constraints apply.

 The data model does not distinguish any particular tag or key.
-Tags can be chosen spotaneously and to best expedience;
+Tags can be chosen spontaneously and to best expedience;
 this policy is highly likely to have promoted the success of OpenStreetMap.

 Latin lowercase letters and rarely the special characters `:` and `\_` virtually exclusively prevail amongst the keys.
 The tags fall into the two informal categories:

-_Classifying tags_ have one of few keys, and for each key only few values exist.
+_Classifying tags_ have one of a few keys, and for each key only few values exist.
-Deviating values are percieved as errorneous.
+Deviating values are perceived as erroneous.
 For example, the public road grid for motorized vehicles is identified by the key [highway](https://taginfo.openstreetmap.org/keys/highway) and one of fewer than 20 customary values.

-In such tags, a value occasionally accomodates multiple customary values concatenated by semicolon.
+In such tags, a value occasionally accommodates multiple customary values concatenated by semicolon.
-This is an in general at least tolerated practice to set multiple values for a single key on the same object.
+This is a generally at least tolerated practice to set multiple values for a single key on the same object.

 _Describing tags_ have only fixed keys
-while anything is accepted in the value including lowercase and uppercase letters as well as numbers, special charcters, and interpunctation.
+while anything is accepted in the value including lowercase and uppercase letters as well as numbers, special characters, and punctuation marks.
 Names are the most prominent use case.
-But descriptions, identifiers, or even sized as well are commonplace.
+But descriptions, identifiers, or even sizes as well are commonplace.

 The most generally acclaimed sources for key's and value's semantics are: